georgesturrock/CaseStudy1/CS1Markdown.md

 #### Questions and Answers

-1. Merge the data based on the country shortcode.
+Question 1.
+Merge the data based on the country shortcode.
 How many of the IDs match?

 ``` r
 cat("There are", Q1, "matches between GDPdata and FedSTATS.")